 In [23], it has been shown that the main drawback of the LinHPS with all the anchors closely placed on the hotspot is that the performance degrades in the presence of symmetries, with respect to the target position, in the anchors' placement.
-In fact, standard localization algorithms use all the anchors, under the assumption that they all have the same reliability

-(since the noise statistical model is the same for all the anchors).
+In fact, standard localization algorithms use all the anchors, under the assumption that they all have the same reliability (since the noise statistical model is the same for all the anchors).
 However, the presence of geometric symmetries may hinder the solution of the localization problem.
 This is due to the fact that some anchors may be collinear with respect to a proper plane.
 In order to avoid this, one can heuristically move the anchors by a few centimeters (e.g., 10 cm).
 Our results, not shown here for conciseness, do not show any relevant improvement.
 This is due to the fact that, especially at large target-hotspot distances, the anchors are still almost collinear with respect to the target.
 This motivated us to consider SS.

 Although, in principle, an optimal algorithm should rely on all available measurements, its derivation may be challenging and its complexity may be high.
-Rather than deriving this algorithm, in this subsection we consider a simple approach, denoted as SS, to improve the performance of a standard (i.e., link quality-agnostic) positioning algorithm.
-The key idea of this paper is to "strongly break" such symmetries by considering only subsets of anchors.
+Rather than deriving this algorithm, in this section we consider a simple approach, denoted as SS, to improve the performance of a standard (i.e., link qualityagnostic) positioning algorithm.
+The key idea of this article is to "strongly break" such symmetries by considering only subsets of anchors.

-Assuming that all measurements are available, the SS strategy leads to performing localization with a subset of anchors $S \subseteq A$ of size $|S| = N{av} \leq N$ .
-The subset is selected, among all the available subsets with $N{av}$ anchors, in such a way that the corresponding anchors' relative positions (with respect to the target position) are as asymmetric as possible.
+Assuming that all measurements are available, the SS strategy leads to performing localization with a subset of anchors $S \subseteq A$ of size $|S| = N{av} \leq N$.
+The subset is selected, among all the available subsets with N{av} anchors, in such a way that the corresponding anchors' relative positions (with respect to the target position) are as asymmetric as possible.
 In principle, any anchor can be selected for inclusion in the subset.
-However, in realistic scenarios some anchors may not receive the target beacon (because of obstructions) or the target-anchor communication link may be in Non-Line-Of-Sight (NLOS) condition (the corresponding distance measurement may be very noisy).
+However, in realistic scenarios some anchors may not receive the target beacon (because of obstructions) or the target-anchor communication link may be in non-LOS (NLOS) condition (the corresponding distance measurement may be very noisy).
 Dynamic SS, based on link quality estimation, is the subject of current research activity.

 Note that the asymmetries in the anchors' placement strongly depend on their relative positions with respect to the target.
 Since the target position is unknown, one has to choose the subset so that the anchors are (on average) asymmetrically placed for all possible target positions.
 To this end, the following data fusion strategy can be applied to further improve the positioning accuracy.
-For a given value of $N{av}$ , let us consider M (partially overlapping) subsets $S_1, S_2, \ldots, S_M$ , which are representative of asymmetric anchors' placements for different target positions (for instance, different sectors around the hotspot).
-At this point, denoting as $\hat{s}i$ the position estimate with the i-th subset, $i = 1, 2, \ldots, M$ , one may fuse these estimates by computing the CoG of all of them, thus leading to the following (arithmetic) average estimate:
+For a given value of N{av} , let us consider M (partially overlapping) subsets S_1, S_2, \ldots, S_M , which are representative of asymmetric anchors' placements for different target positions (for instance, different sectors around the hotspot).
+At this point, denoting as \hat{s}i the position estimate with the ith subset, $i = 1, 2, \ldots, M$, one may fuse these estimates by computing the